alephcero/baSubwayObservatory/README.md

 # baSubwayObservatory
 This is a project for monitoring subway activity based on Buenos Aires City [open data portal](http://data.buenosaires.gob.ar).
 The overall objective is to provide information about train frequency, train usage and problems in stations with train dispatch.
+You can see base analytics in the [wiki](https://github.com/alephcero/baSubwayObservatory/wiki).

 ## Terminals